Marc Klok: Persib Bandung

+By January 2025, he had become part of Persib’s “Club 100,” having made his 100th top-flight appearance in a match against PSBS Biak; accumulating 13 goals and 17 assists across those campaigns.

+Under Klok’s captaincy, Persib earned consecutive Liga 1 titles in the 2023–24 and 2024–25 seasons.
+Following their 2025 championship, he signed a two-year contract extension in June 2025, keeping him at the club through 2027, an arrangement made upon the recommendation of head coach Bojan Hodak.

 International career

 After five years of playing in Indonesia and undergoing a complicated naturalization process, Klok represented his second country as one of the overaged players in the Indonesia U23 team at the 2021 SEA Games.
 He played in all of the six matches, including a bronze medal match against Malaysia U23 that ended with a victory for Indonesia through penalty shootouts.
 Klok scored the last and decisive shot.

 On 1 June 2022, Klok earned his first senior cap in a friendly match against Bangladesh that ended 0–0.
 He was appointed as the captain of the team in the second half after the captain Fachruddin Aryanto was replaced at halftime.

 On 8 June 2022, Klok scored his first senior goal in a 2023 AFC Asian Cup qualification match against Kuwait, converted a penalty kick in 2–1 win.

 On 24 September 2022, Klok scored a goal in a friendly match against Curaçao in a 3–2 win.

 Klok was called up for the 2022 AFF Championship with Indonesia on 19 December 2022.
 He scored twice, against Brunei, and Thailand in the tournament.

+He was a member of the Indonesia squad that reached the knockout stage of the 2023 AFC Asian Cup.

+In August 2025, Klok received his first called-up to the national team under new manager Patrick Kluivert, for the friendly matches against Kuwait and Lebanon in September.